 Cost is $30 per person per night.
-Linens are an additional one-time charge of $10.
 Please call Residential Living in advance to confirm availability.
-If you would like to pay in advance with a credit card please go to our Sul Ross State Marketplace.
+Upon confirmation, Res Life will request your email address and send you a URL where you can pay for your stay with a credit card to officially book it.

 How can I make a reservation?

 If you are part of a group coming to campus, please check with the person in charge to see if they have already made reservations for you.
 If you are in town for a Sul Ross sanctioned event and would like to stay with us, we prefer at least 3 business days (Monday through Friday) notice so that we can verify if there is availability on campus.
-Please email email@example.com or click here to download our reservation form.
 For those not attending a Sul Ross event, we would like to recommend some of the hotel options in town.
 You can find a listing of hotels, restaurants, and more at www.alpinetexas.com.

 Where do I check in?

 Please check with your sponsor to see if specific arrangements have been made for you.
 If you are not part of a group, then please come to our main office (number #16 on the linked campus map) between 8am-5pm Monday through Friday.